HelpSeeker/Restricted-WebM/README.md

 4. Encodes a webm with variable bitrate mode and a minimum crf value.
 Uses 2-pass encoding if bits per pixel value is high enough (>= 0.075).
 5. Adjusts bitrate if the produced webm is larger than the specified limit or smaller than a certain percentage of the limit (default 75%).
 6. Loops through different video encoding settings (variable bitrate without minimum crf -> constant bitrate -> constant bitrate and allows ffmpeg to drop frames) trying both the first calculated and adjusted bitrate.
-7. (Optional, depending on the produced webms) Creates a list of files (too_large.txt) that cannot be fit into the file limit, even after going through all available settings
+7. (Optional, depending on the produced webms) Creates a list of files (too_large.txt and too_small_for_undershoot.txt) that cannot be fit into the file size / undershoot limit, even after going through all available settings

 ```
 Usage: convert.sh [-h] [-t] [-a] [-q] [-n] [-s file_size_limit] [-u undershoot_limit] [-f filters]